 Blue Mason Bee - Osmia caerulescens

 Length 8 to 10 mm.
-The females have a blue metallic lustre to the abdomen giving rise to its common name, with black pollen-collecting hairs underneath.
-The males are bronze with pale yellow hairs and a shining slope at the front of the abdomen that distinguishes this species from other bees.
+The females have large box-shaped heads and a blue metallic lustre to the abdomen giving rise to its common name, with a black pollen basket on the hind legs.
+The males are bronze with pale yellow hairs and a shining slope at the front of the abdomen.

 Forest edges and clearings, flower meadows, orchards, parks and gardens.